I had an amazing day in Chicago which was full of kitchen and bathroom design inspiration!

 After the presentations and a little more wandering around the showroom, we set out on our tour of Chicago.

 The first stop was the Chicago Cultural Center.
-As we walked in the doors we were all struck by the intricate tile work throughout.
-As you climb the stairs, the details continue.
+As we walked in the doors we were all struck by the textured intricate tile work throughout.
+As you climb the stairs, the unique details continued.

 Preston Bradley Hall has a 38-foot dome, which is the largest Tiffany stained-glass in the world, valued at an estimated $35 million.
-It was so beautiful and photos really don’t do it justice!
+It was so beautiful, very stunning and photos really don’t do it justice!

 The next stop on our tour was The Rookery.
-The interior was absolutely stunning and I couldn’t believe all the intricate detail and patterns everywhere you looked.
-The suspended staircase was amazing to see as well!
+The interior was absolutely breathtaking and I couldn’t believe all the intricate detail and patterns everywhere you looked.
+The suspended staircase was pretty incredible to see as well!

 The stairs were the perfect spot for our first group photo!